Agriculture in Senegal: Islam and Agriculture in Senegal

 Agriculture has long been an important aspect of economic and social life in the Senegambian region.
 Since the nineteenth century, agricultural production has been closely associated with the growth of Islamic forms of organisation, in particular the Mouride order.
 While it is not precisely known when Islam initially arrived in the region, it was not until the seventeenth century that Islamic styles of organisation were able to increasingly influence agriculture and other spheres of Senegalese society (Linares 1992).
 In the nineteenth century, Islam became increasingly prevalent across the country, largely due to the work of Cheikh Amadou Bamba Mbacke (1853-1927), the founder of the Mourridiyya, which to this day remains one of the most popular and economically influential Sufi orders of Senegal.
 The influential prophet established various marabout republics whose teachings were organised in agricultural daaras (sg. daara).
 In these community spaces, followers of Bamba would support one another through the income of agricultural labour.
-The discipline of labour in conjunction with religiously inspired work ethic were the integral tenets of the formation which came to foster these intensely community-oriented agricultural spaces.
-These were spaces of open community and certainty throughout political upheaval, guerrilla warfare and anti-colonial and anti-monarchical struggles, the centrality of the importance of education, agriculture and spirituality made them spaces largely open to all castes, ethnicities, and classes.
+The discipline of labour in conjunction with a religiously inspired work ethic was the integral tenet of the formation, which came to foster these intensely community-oriented agricultural spaces.
+These were spaces of open community and certainty throughout political upheaval, guerrilla warfare and anti-colonial and anti-monarchical struggles.
+The centrality of the importance of education, agriculture and spirituality made them spaces largely open to all castes, ethnicities, and classes.